Ramesh Aravind: Acting

-Writing
+Subsequently, he returned to the Bangalore-based film industry to work in Kannada films.
+He appeared in several consecutive commercially successful Kannada films including Anuraga Sangama (1995), Karpoorada Gombe (1996), Nammoora Mandara Hoove (1996), Amruthavarshini (1997), America!
+America!!
+(1997), O Mallige (1997), Ulta Palta (1997), Mungarina Minchu (1997), Thutta Mutta (1998), Hoomale (1998), Sambhrama (1999) and Chandramukhi Pranasakhi (1999), becoming one of the industry's highest-paid actors.

 Ramesh Aravind scripted the film Hoomale in 1998, leading to his career in film directing.
 Hoomale won Aravind the Best Actor Filmfare Award and the Karnataka State Award.
-His script for Amrithadhare (2005) won him the Raghvendra Chitravani Award for Best Story.
+His script for Amruthadhare (2005) won him the Raghvendra Chitravani Award for Best Story.

-Aravind's Kannada book "Art of Success" which is a collection of his quotes, became a bestseller.
-His next book "Preetiyinda Ramesh" was expected to be released in September 2022.
-Aravind has written and narrated the Kannada audiobook "MasadaMaatu with Ramesh", which is available on Storytel.